cs-fullstack-2019-fall/django-orm-fk-console-cw-marcus110379/README.md

 # Classwork on using the Django ORM capability from the console
+#### You created both models, linked them with a foreign key and added all the correct data.
+Nice Job 5/5 Score: 2/2
 ## Exercise 1:
 * Create new model for ```Author```
 - Author should have properties for ```first_name``` and ```last_name```